atremblay/obsidian-math/Ordinary differential equations/Examples/Dilution.md

 > Everything, it seems.
 > - Did not realized this was a system of equations.
 Both $x_A$ and $x_B$ are functions of time.
 The state of the system depends on two values, so this requires a system of ODE
 > - Not too sure how to write a matrix exponential in Wolfram Alpha, but it was not giving what I expected.
 The final result was giving negative time values.
 Once I checked the matrix exponential part and realized it was wrong, everything clicked.
 Good old divide and conquer.
-> - My notes on [[Decoupling a system of ODE|decoupling a system of ODE]] was incomplete and I could not easily find what I was looking for.
+> - My notes on [[../Decoupling a system of ODE|decoupling a system of ODE]] was incomplete and I could not easily find what I was looking for.
 The solution was scattered in other notes.

 > [!Example] (b)